easytarget/esp32-cjmcu-531-demo/README.md

 #### Plans
 https://github.com/easytarget/esp32-cjmcu-531-demo/issues
-* Add a servo (== lidar); add interrupt-driven motion control loop with homing, canned movements (and accelleration control?).
+* Move to the Official ST micro libs
 * SMP: handle sensor+servo on different core than the web server.
 * stop using GET requests and move to a streaming protocol.

 #### Issues
 * I have noticed the CMJU-531 I2C comms seem to lock up occasionally and needs a full power cycle to resume.
 This has only happened when I'm rebooting and developing on this; it seems stable when left in operation and not being 'messed' with.

-#### Base
+#### Base/Stand/Bracket
+I have model files for my development board (Sparkfun NodeMCU) and a paramatised SCAD file that can accomodate other MCU and Stepper driver board sizes bu adjusting the relevant settings.

-Mounts the sensor at a slight angle to avoid rangefinding the edge of the table.
+Two different sensor mounts are provided; the v2(taller) one also mounts the sensor at a slight angle to avoid rangefinding the edge of the table.
 ![The results](/docs/lidar-stand.png)